fractalcells/ansible-iocage/README.md

 Tests
 -----

 The project comes with set of tests stored in the directory tasks.
-Most of the tasks are generated from templates (see directory templates) by the dictionary iocage_task_db stored in vars/iocage_task_db.yml.
-Do not edit such tasks manually.
-Modify or create new template, modify iocage_task_db, and run the playbook configure.yml if you want to modify tasks or add new ones.

-The complete collection of the tests at localhost
+Run the complete collection of the tests at localhost

 ```
 shell> ansible-playbook -M . iocage_test.yml
 ```

-should show something similar to
+This should display a report similar to this one

 ```sh
 PLAY RECAP ***********************************************************************